 Step 1 – Sign up to an ipushpull account

 You will firstly need to set up an ipushpull account, which can be done here.
-There is a free 7-day trial and packages start at just $7 a month with all the features outlined on their pricing page, but try it out first with the free service.
+There is a free 7-day trial with paid plans available depending on your circumstances.
+The free version is perfect to take the platform for a spin.

 Step 2 – Download and install the ipushpull add-in for Excel